What does a Delivery Supervisor do?

 Responsibilities:

-- Supervise and coordinate the daily activities of the delivery team.
+- Supervise and coordinate daily delivery operations.

 Qualifications